Celebrate Chinese New Year in London 2019

 Where to Eat in Chinatown

 It goes without saying that Chinatown is the best place to sample authentic Chinese cuisine in London.
-There’s many sensational dishes to try and many different restaurants to choose from.
+There are many sensational dishes to try and many different Chinese restaurants to choose from.
 We’ve listed some of our top recommendations.
-Of course, if you’re hoping to eat at a restaurant in or near to Chinatown over Chinese New Year, you’ll need to book ahead.
+Of course, if you’re hoping to celebrate Chinese New Year at a restaurant in London, especially in Chinatown, you’ll need to book ahead.

 26 Newport Court, London WC2H 7JS